-The BoA operates as an independent legal entity accountable directly to the Albanian Parliament.
-It is responsible for the formulation and implementation of monetary policy in Albania.
-Specifically the BoA had exclusive power and responsibility to:
+BoA operates as an independent legal entity accountable directly to the Albanian Parliament having as principal objective to achieve and maintain price stability.
+BoA is responsible for the formulation and implementation of monetary policy in Albania.
+Specifically the BoA has exclusive power and responsibility to:

-- Formulate and implement monetary policy and foreign exchange policies; - Act as a sole issuer of domestic currency in the Republic of Albania; - License, supervise and regulate the activities of banks and other financial institutions; - Provide credit for banks; - Oversee the payment system in the Republic of Albania and facilitate efficient interbank payments and settlements; - Hold and manage the official foreign reserves of the Republic of Albania; - Distribute securities for the state account and issue securities for its own account.
+- Formulate and implement monetary policy and foreign exchange policies; - Act as a sole issuer of domestic currency in the Republic of Albania: - License, supervise and regulate the activities of banks and other financial institutions: - Provide credit for banks; - Oversee the payment system in the Republic of Albania and facilitate efficient interbank payments and settlements; - Hold and manage the official foreign reserves of the Republic of Albania; - Distribute securities for the state account and issue securities for its own account.